Hungarian Pride parade ban: Reactions

 Mayor of Budapest Gergely Karácsony said that Budapest Pride will be held and it "could be bigger than ever".
 He gave a speech at the 2025 Vienna Pride, where he said "if Pride can be banned in an EU member state, then no EU citizen is safe".
 Alexandra Szentkirályi, leader of the Fidesz fraction of the General Assembly of Budapest, was also at Vienna Pride, and she posted that it was "brutal" and also shared pictures of naked men that were there.
-Prime Minister Orbán commented: "Now that is what we do not want in our country!"
+Then–Prime Minister Orbán commented: "Now that is what we do not want in our country!"

-The organizers of Budapest Pride compared this amendment to fascism, and stated that they are still planning to hold the 2025 Pride march despite the ban.
+The organizers of Budapest Pride compared this amendment to fascism, and stated that they were still planning to hold the 2025 Pride march despite the ban.

 The Hungarian Helsinki Committee, a non-governmental human rights organization, stated that the amendment violates several fundamental rights, especially the right to freedom of assembly, the prohibition of discrimination, and the right to the protection of personal data.
 Co-chair of the committee, András Kádár, said that there is no sociological data or scientific evidence to suggest that the mention of being gay or the public discussion of the sexual minorities' position in society has a negative impact on children.
 Tamás Dombos, a project coordinator at Háttér Society, a Hungarian LGBTQ rights group, said that this was a tactic to distract voters from more important issues, and that facial recognition could be used against other protests the government chooses to deem unlawful.

 Michael O'Flaherty, Commissioner for Human Rights of the Council of Europe wrote "I call on the President of Hungary to veto the law", and he asked László Kövér, speaker of the National Assembly, to amend the bill.
 President of the European Commission Ursula von der Leyen called upon the Hungarian authorities to allow Budapest Pride.
 Orbán replied that they should stay out of the nation's affairs.

-Péter Magyar, leader of the largest opposition party Tisza Party, said that the government did this to divert attention from millions of Hungarians living in severe living crisis, and that if they get elected, they will protect the right of assembly.
+Future Prime Minister Péter Magyar, then leader of the largest opposition party Tisza Party, said that the government did this to divert attention from millions of Hungarians living in severe living crisis, and that if they get elected, they will protect the right of assembly.
 Many have criticized Magyar for not speaking up more firmly.
 Magyar said that he will not attend, but he called upon the police to protect the Hungarian people even if it means standing up against the arbitrariness of power.

 Momentum Movement pledged to create a fund with which the fines could be paid off.

 Volker Türk, the UN High Commissioner for Human Rights, called on the Hungarian authorities to repeal this and all other laws that discriminate against LGBTQ people.